 Departure from approved titles or subject matter will be penalised.
 The penalty applied will increase the greater the departure from the approved title or subject matter is.
 After your thesis subject/title is approved there may need to be changes made before submitting.
-These should be done in consultation with your supervisor and a request to change your thesis title should be emailed to academic.administrator@orinst.ox.ac.uk, with your supervisor copied in for approval.
+These should be done in consultation with your supervisor and a request to change your thesis title should be emailed to Exams Administration team, with your supervisor copied in for approval.
 Changes cannot be made once your thesis is submitted.